watamario15/dotfiles/README.md

 My dot files for Bash on Ubuntu.
 Key features follow.

 # Bash
-Alias for Python, Git, apt, and various features.
+Aliases for Python, Git, apt, and various features.
+- Edit/Apply the `~/.bashrc` by `editrc`/`applyrc`
+- Copy the current directory to the clipboard by `pwdc`
+- Copy from the stdin to the clipboard by `copy`
+- Search the command history by `hist`

 # Nano
 4 speces for an indent, display tab as 4 spaces, use provided "usual" keybindings, and enable all syntax definitions.